Overview

 Adacel

-Boostrix is funded, and often provide as part of school-based immunisation programmes, at 11 years of age (Year 7).
+Boostrix is funded, and often provided as part of school-based immunisation programmes, at 11 years of age (Year 7).

 Boostrix is funded from the second trimester of every pregnancy and recommended to be administered from 16 weeks, preferably within the second trimester.
 Administration of Tdap from 16 weeks of pregnancy allows time for the woman’s immune system to produce antibody protection against pertussis.
 It also ensures there is enough time before birth for the antibodies to pass through the placenta into the growing baby.